What Is Panner's Disease?

 Who Gets Panner's Disease?

-Panner's disease usually happens in kids who:
+Panner's disease usually happens in:

 - do an exam, paying special attention to the elbow